sverres/pana/PITCHME.md

 - Explicit is better than implicit
 - Simple is better than complex
 - Complex is better than complicated
-- Flat is better than nested
-- Sparse is better than dense
+- Now is better than never
 - Readability counts
 @ulend
 @snapend